ECG-XMU/OpenWRT-Galileo-gen2/README.md

 The cross-compiler: " /../staging_dir/toolchain-i386_i486_gcc-4.8-linaro_uClibc-0.9.33.2/"

-How to work?
+How to use?

-you only have on your tf card the following files: Root folder:
+put the following files to your tf card:

 /boot/grub/grub.conf